Michael loves nothing better than a good conspiracy served with a side of paranormal investigation.

 What Is Polybius?

-The origins of the game are shrouded in mystery and hidden by the passing of so many years, but if it did indeed really exist, it is perhaps one of the evilest and sickening acts carried out in the name of social experimentation during the height of the cold war.
+The origins of the game are shrouded in mystery and hidden by the passing of so many years, but if it did indeed really exist, it is perhaps one of the most evil and sickening acts carried out in the name of social experimentation during the height of the Cold War.

-But did it actually exist at all, or is it just another of a growing number of internet memes like the Slender Man that exist only in the minds of creative forums dwellers.
+But did it actually exist at all, or is it just another of the growing number of internet memes like the Slender Man that exist only in the minds of creative forums dwellers?

-According to the legend Polybius was released in several suburbs of Portland, Oregon around 1981.
-It was allegedly a Tempest-style game and was extremely popular by all accounts, with lines stretching back from the machines and even fighting over whose turn it was next.
+According to the legend, Polybius was released in several suburbs of Portland, Oregon, around 1981.
+It was allegedly a Tempest-style game and was extremely popular by all accounts, with lines stretching back from the machines and even fighting over who had the next turn.

-None of this sounds particularly unusual, however, it was not the normal style arcade technicians, but smartly dressed men in suits, more interested in collecting "data" than coins.
+None of this sounds particularly unusual.
+What was strange was the smartly dressed men in suits that seemed more interested in collecting "data" than coins.
 The way it is described makes it sound more and more like a visit by the "Men in Black."